papoanaya/wmii_newlisp/README.md

 of desired user intervention.

 If installing wmii from a packaged repository (apt, deb, pkg_man, etc) it will install the shell version by default.
-If compiling from source, the installation step will create those as well and store them in /etc.
+If compiling from source downlaoded from http://wmii.suckless.org, then the installation step will create those as well and store them in /etc.

 If you are *still* inclined to install and use the wmii_newlisp scripts use the following steps that are not newbie friendly.
-(I apologize for that, but suckless tools are catered for experienced UNIX users and I am following suit.).
+(I apologize for that, but suckless tools are catered for experienced UNIX users.
+I am following suit.).

 1. Install newlisp in a path accessible location (/usr/bin, /usr/local/bin)

-1. Install dmenu in a path accessible location. (http://dwm.suckless.org)
+2. Install dmenu in a path accessible location. (http://dwm.suckless.org)

-1. Locate the directory where the wmii configuration is located, usually in /etc/wmii or in /etc/X11/wmii
+3. Locate the directory where the wmii configuration is located, usually in /etc/wmii or in /etc/X11/wmii

-1. Save a copy of the aforementioned wmii configuration directory.
+4. Save a copy of the aforementioned wmii configuration directory.

-1. Copy all the provided scripts by the wmii_newlisp package in the wmii configuration directory.
+5. Copy all the provided scripts by the wmii_newlisp package in the wmii configuration directory.

-1. Make wmiirc executable by typing: chmod 755 wmiirc.
+6. Make wmiirc executable by typing: chmod 755 wmiirc.

-1. Restart your window manager session and select to start wmii   This can be either by: Selecting wmii in your desktop manager or starting wmii directly after exiting from your running window manager.
+7. Restart your window manager session and select to start wmii   This can be either by: Selecting wmii in your desktop manager or starting wmii directly after exiting from your running window manager.

-1. Test.
+8. Test.

 Ideally you should test by executing wmii against Xnest to ensure that the handlers are working before using it for daily use.
-For additional documentation, go to http//wmii.suckless.org/.
+For additional documentation, go to http://wmii.suckless.org/.
 The documentation contains a list of wmii key bindings and list of available functionalities.

 License